euan-forrester/photo-recommender/README.md

 ![Frontend architecture](https://raw.githubusercontent.com/euan-forrester/photo-recommender/master/images/Frontend%20diagram.png)

-Requests are routed through Route53 to Cloudfront, which passes requests for static assets to S3 and API calls to an Application Load Balancer.
+Requests are routed through Route53 to CloudFront, which passes requests for static assets to S3 and API calls to an Application Load Balancer.

 ### The backend